Updated: January 23, 2026

 This means that living in Braga, Portugal, is an increasingly popular choice for expats.
-The city offers a high quality of life, and it is more affordable to live in compared to larger Portuguese cities like Lisbon or Porto.
+The city offers a high quality of life, and it is more affordable to live in compared to larger Portuguese cities, such as Lisbon or Porto.
 This ticks the boxes for retirees, families, and digital nomads seeking a quieter place to call home.

 We’ll cover:

-- Location: Braga is a beautiful historic city in Northern Portugal close to Spain and around 45 minutes from Porto.
+• Location: Braga is a beautiful historic city in Northern Portugal close to Spain and around 45 minutes from Porto by train.

-- Vibe: The city is walkable and renowned for its high quality of life and high levels of resident satisfaction, with a relaxed feel compared with Lisbon and Porto.
+• Vibe: Braga is a compact city, that is walkable and renowned for its high quality of life and high levels of resident satisfaction, with a relaxed feel compared with Lisbon and Porto.

 Where is Braga and what is it known for?

-The city is known for its high lifestyle quality and as being the vibrant capital of the Minho Province in Portugal, well known for its delectable Vinho Verde wine.
+The city is known for its high lifestyle quality and as being the vibrant capital of the Minho region in Portugal, well known for its delectable Vinho Verde wine.

-In close proximity to the Spanish border, Braga is a convenient springboard for a weekend visit to Spain or to uncover the natural delights of Northern Portugal, such as the stunning Peneda-Gerês National Park, the only national park in Portugal.
+In close proximity to the Spanish border, Braga is a convenient springboard for a weekend visit to Spain or to uncover the natural delights of the north of Portugal, such as the stunning Peneda-Gerês National Park, the only national park in Portugal.
+In the city itself, you also have the Jardim de Santa Bárbara, a beautiful city nestled in the heart of the city.

 How to Live in Braga as a Foreign Citizen: Residence Permits and Visas